alireza-ebadi/Curry_v_Thompson/README.md

 The above observations are summarized in the table below:
 ![Sample](Curry_v_Thompson.png?raw=true)

-**Verdict:** The main difference makers are the 2-point shots outside the paint and corner 3 shots.
+**Verdict:** The main difference makers are the 2-point shots outside the paint and beyond the arc 3 shots.
 While Thompson is superior in the former, Curry is dominant in the latter.
-Thompson can reach to Curry's numbers if he changes some of his the 2-point shots outside the paint into corner threes.
-Based on my claculations if Thompson changes 20% of his 2-point jumpers into corner three shots, he will reach to Curry's numbers.
+Thompson can reach to Curry's numbers if he changes some of his the 2-point shots outside the paint into three point shots.
+Based on my calculations if Thompson changes 20% of his 2-point jumpers into corner three shots, he will reach to Curry's numbers.
 This is reasonable because the distance to basket and his performance are very similar in both categories.

 **Available Files:**